eMetaboHUB/FragHub/README.md

 ## INSTALLATION

 To install all dependencies, double click on "Install.bat".<br>
-NB: Make sure that python is in the path variables.
+NB: Make sure that python is in the path variables.<br>
 Copie the 'known_key_conversions.csv' into the folder 'data' of matchms installation.
 Replace it.

 ## USE